jieliu2000/goshell/README.md

 > A golang library for executing bash & powershell commands easily.

 goshell is a golang library for executing bash & powershell commands easily.
-It is a folked version of [goshell](https://github.com/jieliu2000/goshellell) by [abdfnx](https://github.com/abdfnx).
+It is a folked version of [gosh](https://github.com/abdfnx/gosh) by [abdfnx](https://github.com/abdfnx).
 The reason I folked it with a new name is that it seems abdfnx is not maintaining it anymore.

-Please note that goshell's API is NOT compatible with the original gosh API.
+**Please note that goshell's API is NOT compatible with the original gosh API**.

 ## Install